-Elderberry syrup is a go-to in my medicine cabinet when cold and flu season hits.
-I used to buy it by the bottle, but it’s so much cheaper to make it at home.
-(And easy, too!)
+This homemade elderberry syrup is a game changer!
+I used to buy it by the bottle, but it’s so much cheaper to make it at home, and you get to control the sweetener.

-Elderberry extract has been shown to significantly improve or reduce cold and flu symptoms, and it may help you get over your symptoms faster, when taken at the first sign of illness. (source)
+Does elderberry syrup really work?
+Elderberry extract has been shown to significantly improve or reduce cold and flu symptoms, and it may help you get over your symptoms faster, when taken at the first sign of illness.